hhsievertsen/homecrowd/README.md

 # homecrowd

+- this repository hosts the source code for creating the charts below on the lack of home crowd advantage during covid19 Bundesliga matches.

-please let me know if you find a mistake.
+- please let me know if you find a mistake.
 Cheers!

 ## More serious work